 A fish finder offers a broader range and is more often used while in motion – hence why fishing finder technology is commonly utilized on boats, while an ice fishing flasher takes up a more static position to explore a water column straight down.

-Take the guess work out of winter angling with one of the best ice fishing finders of 2020.
+Take the guess work out of winter angling with one of the best ice fishing finders in 2023.
 They might not be cheap, but you’ll wonder why you ever bothered without one.

 And you can keep the family happy with tasty Friday night fish fries through the colder months.